 The two questions go hand in hand because the more pediatric patients an ER treats, the more likely they are to have the right staff and equipment in place.

 Children's Hospital Colorado's pediatric emergency medicine expertise

-At all six of Children's Hospital Colorado ER and urgent-care locations, everyone from doctor to lab tech specializes in pediatrics.
-Each location is directly connected to our main campus in Aurora and has access to a pediatric emergency medicine specialist at all times.
+At all Children's Hospital Colorado ER and urgent-care locations, everyone from doctors to lab techs specialize in pediatrics.
+Each location is directly connected to our hospital on Anschutz Medical Campus in Aurora and has access to a pediatric emergency medicine specialist at all times.
 These doctors have at least six years of pediatric emergency medical training under their belts, which makes the three months a typical ER doctor spends studying kids seem pretty meager.